 Current State: What Research Reveals About AI Adoption

-Key Findings from Industry Research
+Key Findings from the Published Research

 Practical Implementation Framework

-Five-Phase AI Integration Methodology
+A Five-Phase AI Integration Sequence

 Strategic Assessment